victorbrugnolo/react-native-template-survivor/README.md

   </a>
 </p>

-> Clean and minimalist React Native template for a quick start with TypeScript, React Navigation and React Native Vector Icons, following Airbnb styleguide.
+> Clean and minimalist React Native template for a quick start with TypeScript, React Navigation, Styled Components and React Native Vector Icons, following Airbnb styleguide.

 ## :star: Features